 What to buy in the souks

-**Perfumes, jewelry, fabrics, handicrafts, colorful lamps, spices and musical instruments are some of the products you can buy as souvenirs of your Cairo tour.
-It is said that there are more than 900 stalls to reach through alleyways so the help of your private guide will be essential to show you the best stores in the market and to give you tips on how to bargain the price with the merchants.
+Perfumes, jewelry, fabrics, handicrafts, colorful lamps, spices and musical instruments are some of the products you can buy as souvenirs of your Cairo tour.
+There are said to be more than 900 stalls to reach through narrow streets so the help of your private guide will be essential to show you the best stores in the market and to give you tips on how to bargain with the merchants.

-Once you have done your shopping, you may want to close the tour with tea and some typical sweets sold in street stalls or in some cafes in Khan el Khalili.
+Once you have done your shopping, you may want to close the tour with tea and typical sweets sold in street stalls or in some cafes in Khan el Khalili.
 At the end of the half day tour in Cairo you will return to the hotel to rest and upload the best photos of the day to your social networks.
-The duration of this tour is 4 hours (approx.) and is available in Spanish, French, Italian, English, German and Japanese.
+The duration of this tour is 4 hours (approx.) and it is available in English, French, Italian, Spanish, German and Japanese.

 Why do I like this tour?

-Through this half-day tour in Cairo, the visit to the Cairo markets was made very easy and enjoyable for me, as if I had done it on my own it would have been a bit more chaotic and I would have missed details that I as a visitor was unaware of.
-Thanks to the private guide we learned about the most outstanding markets, their history, the products sold and how to interact with the vendors to get a bargain.
+Through this half-day tour in Cairo I found the visit to the Cairo markets very easy and enjoyable, because if I had done it on my own it would have been a bit more chaotic and I would have missed details that as a visitor I was unaware of.
+Thanks to the private guide we learned about the most prominent markets, their history, the products being sold and how to interact with the vendors to get a bargain.

 In addition, as you walk the streets, this tour also allows you to admire the unique architecture in which these markets are nestled, which is fascinating.

 5. Half day private sightseeing tour of Saqqara and Memphis from Cairo

 As an Egyptology enthusiast, a trip to Cairo will not be complete without a trip to Memphis, the coronation city of the pharaohs, and Saqqara, the most relevant necropolis of Memphis from the first dynasty to the Christian era.